moosa-r/rbioapi/README.md

     `rba_pages()`.

 2. Replace the argument we want to iterate over it, with a string in this format: “pages:start:end”.
-For example, we provided page\_number = “pages:1:3” to get the responses of pages 1 to 3.
+For example, we supplied page\_number = “pages:1:3” to get the responses of pages 1 to 3.

 # How and what to cite?